-At the first Hoidu; one direction per word, besides the word Hashem.
+• At the first Hoidu; one direction per word, besides the word Hashem.

-- At each "Anna Hashem Hoshiah Nah"; two directions per word, besides the word Hashem. - At the last Hoidu, the first time that it is recited; one direction per word, besides the word Hashem.
+• At the last Hoidu, the first time that it is recited; one direction per word, besides the word Hashem.

 In general, the Rebbe would hold the Lulav for the entire Hallel and pick up the Esrog only for the Na'anuim.